JonathanZha47/FinRAGDemo/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Create a `.env` file in the root directory and add your OpenAI/HuggingFace/OpenRouter API key:
 ```
 OPENAI_API_KEY=your_api_key_here
 ```